dm0lz/orbitchat/README.md

 This project is a serverless Dapp chat using [IPFS](https://github.com/ipfs/ipfs) and [Orbit-db](https://github.com/orbitdb/orbit-db/).
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
-It can take up to several minutes for the peers discovery to happen (if you don't use a local signaling server).
+It can take up to several minutes for the peers discovery to happen.
 You can check it [here](https://ipfs.io/ipfs/QmWK9wdTGF5X1r2fiwy44uhSqP5RygBQqqxYw7RqPfhGvw).

 ## Available Scripts

 In the project directory, you can run:

+### `yarn install`

+and

 ### `yarn start`